opengauss-mirror/DataStudio/README.en.md

 # Data Studio Introduction

+Notice: DataStudio will not maintenance from 2023.08.23,  we recommend use DataKit + WebDS plugin.

 ## Version introduction

 This version is version 5.0.0 of opengauss Data Studio, which mainly provides the following functions: